maxskunkworks/ARM/MDT-VM-from-image/README.md

 + Provide the following information:

   + Name of the VM (as it will appear in Azure).
-This does not have to be idential to the hostname of the VM.
+This does not have to be identical to the hostname of the VM.
   + VM size. i.e. _Standard_DS3_v2_.
 For more information, see [Sizes for Windows virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).
   + The name of the storage account containing the source image. i.e. _mystorageaccount_.
 Do not include the fully qualified URI.
   + The named path of the stored VM image, including the name of the blob folder and any sub-folders, and with no leading slash i.e. _vhds/image.vhd_